Link Search Menu Expand Document

 }

 This sets up what’s called a Coroutine in Unity parlance.
-This is an asyncronous mechanism that allows us to say to Unity: instantiate this please, but continue processing frames while we wait.
+This is an asynchronous mechanism that allows us to say to Unity: instantiate this please, but continue processing frames while we wait.

 This can then be invoked as follows: